-IDSA Creates New Committee to Focus on Inclusion, Diversity, Access and Equity
+IDSA converts IDA&E Task Force to New Committee to Continue Inclusion, Diversity, Access and Equity Focus

 In recognition of the importance of inclusion, diversity, access and equity as long-term priorities and core values for IDSA, the Society’s Board of Directors recently approved the creation of a permanent IDA&E Committee.